ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 You need to invest in mastering the agile fundamentals to help focus as a team and you need a shift in team skills to be able to build sustainability while delivering value.
 The Fluency model helps you discover the topics you can explore and practice to improve these aspects and make these shifts.

-From there onwards the picture becomes broader, and from teams we move to the organisational structure and culture.
+From there onwards, the picture becomes broader and from teams we move to the organisational structure and culture.
 In the model, Diana and James offer the tools to help you dig deeper into these topics, and make it more clear for organisations what could be worth investing in to optimise organisational Agility, on a systemic level.
 To embed fluency in the organisations, they point out the need to invest in a cross-organisation focus and generate a shift in organisational culture.